multiversx/mx-docs/docs/sdk-and-tools/google-bigquery.md

 [**MultiversX Blockchain data**](https://console.cloud.google.com/marketplace/product/bigquery-public-data/blockchain-analytics-multiversx-mainnet-eu) is published to Google BigQuery, and available (for free) through the [**Google Cloud Marketplace**](https://console.cloud.google.com/marketplace/product/bigquery-public-data/blockchain-analytics-multiversx-mainnet-eu).
 The dataset, namely [**`bigquery-public-data.crypto_multiversx_mainnet_eu`**](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=crypto_multiversx_mainnet_eu&page=dataset), is one of many crypto datasets that are available within [**Google Cloud Public Datasets**](https://cloud.google.com/bigquery/public-data).
 One can query these datasets for free: up to 1TB / month of free processing, every month.

 The MultiversX BigQuery dataset closely resembles the set of indices of the [**MultiversX Elasticsearch instance**](/sdk-and-tools/elastic-search#elasticsearch-indices).
-Their schema and data are **approximatly equivalent**, the data [being mirrored from the Elasticsearch instance to BigQuery](https://github.com/multiversx/multiversx-etl) at regular intervals (most tables are updated _hourly_, and a few are updated every _4 hours_).
+Their schema and data are **approximately equivalent**, the data [being mirrored from the Elasticsearch instance to BigQuery](https://github.com/multiversx/multiversx-etl) at regular intervals (most tables are updated _hourly_, and a few are updated every _4 hours_).

 :::note
 As of February 2024, the MultiversX BigQuery dataset **is not updated in real-time** (see above).
 For real-time data, [use the public APIs](/sdk-and-tools/rest-api).